Faculty Senate Adoption: First Read Feb. 2, 2016, Second Read April 5, 2016

 This course is required for:

-During fall and spring semesters the evaluation administration period will last three weeks (i.e. weeks 13, 14 and 15) and include stipulated reading days; administration will end just prior to the start of the final exam period to avoid any real or perceived skewing effect of finals on student evaluations.
+During fall and spring semesters the evaluation administration period will last two weeks (i.e. weeks 14 and 15) and include stipulated reading days; administration will end just prior to the start of the final exam period to avoid any real or perceived skewing effect of finals on student evaluations.

 Any units that need to extend course evaluations through the final exam and/or grading period for accreditation purposes may petition to extend the administration dates by sending a request to email@example.com.
 The UBCE Advisory Committee must approve these requests before any adjustments to evaluation periods can be made.